 From the very start, newspapers had an official literary paper enclosed within them.
 The enclosure was called Danica (Danicza Horvatzka, Slavonzka y Dalmatinzka) and it was the first Croatian literary and cultural newspaper.

-The newspaper was renamed to Narodne novine in 1843, but often changed their name over the years.
+The newspaper was renamed to Narodne novine in 1843 but often changed its name over the years.
 The most important reversal happened in 1850 when (thanks to Ljudevit Gaj) the newspapers became the official paper for Croatia and Slavonija written in the Croatian-Iliric language.

-In addition to the print version, the paper is also available in an electronic version.
+In addition to the print version, the paper is also available in an electronic version which is available here.
 The number of print readers has drastically fallen since the inception of the electronic version.
 As a result, free usage of the electronic version became limited.
 After complaints that the law must be available to everyone, a free online version of the paper became available for all.